publicsamples/Oi-Grandad/README.md

 # Known issues

-When using Logic Pro it is necessary to use a buffer size of 512 or higher, a lower buffer will cause the position modulation to behave incorrectly
+When using Logic Pro 10.7.x it is necessary to use a buffer size of 512 or higher, a lower buffer will cause the position modulation to behave incorrectly.
+10.6.3 should work with any buffer size.

 It is reccomended to use samples of 1mb or larger, shorter files may cause crashes or audio dropouts.